Locating Your Words:

 Time: 7 - 9 pm

 Instructor: Hannah Michell

-In this one day workshop, we will examine atmospheric works of fiction to deconstruct the elements which bring a place to life.
+In this two week class, we will examine atmospheric works of fiction to deconstruct the elements which bring a place to life.
 We will then further explore the importance of setting not merely as an element of our craft which lends texture and mood to our stories, but as a means of heightening tension and externalizing a character’s interiority.

 Hannah Michell is author of The Defections.
 She teaches at the University of Berkeley, California.